 There are thousands of DIY decks built each year, some by novices, some by experienced home DIY pros.
 Unlike a paver patio, a DIY deck is a more complex project that involves careful consideration of materials and construction.
-Here's an overview of key terms and questions to ask before thinking about building your own deck.
+Here's an overview of key terms and questions to ask before thinking about building and designing a deck.

-As you research DIY decks, you're likely to run across some common terms.
+As you research how to build a deck, you're likely to run across some common terms.
 They include:

-There are a variety of sources for creating a deck plan, including online planning tools and services available at home supply stores.
-Before you plan, though, you'll need to check with your municipality about codes that affect your proposed project.
+There are a variety of sources for creating deck plans, including online planning tools and services available at home supply stores.
+Before you plan, you deck design though, you'll need to check with your municipality about codes that affect your proposed project.
 Once you've created a plan, you'll also need to generate views from various angles and elevations.
 You will need to get building approval from your city in order to proceed with the plan, too.
 If your deck involves digging, you will also have to have a utility evaluation so that you do not hit any underground lines.

 Building a DIY deck involves multiple construction skills.
 Those include:

-There are whole books that detail plans and specific steps to follow when constructing a DIY deck.
-Review the options at your local library or bookstore and make sure you understand the requirements, tools, and expense before attempting a DIY deck.
+There are whole books that detail plans and specific steps to follow when learning how to build a deck.
+Review the options at your local library or bookstore and make sure you understand the requirements, tools, and expense before attempting to build a deck.